hombach/ioBroker.tibberlink/README.md

 ## Configuration
 1. Create a new instance of the adapter
+2. You will also need an API token from Tibber.
+Get it here: [https://developer.tibber.com/](https://developer.tibber.com/)
-2. Fill in your Tibber API token
+3. Fill in your Tibber API token
-3. Choose to also pull data from your Tibber Pulse  -  !!
+4. Choose to also pull data from your Tibber Pulse  -  !!
 Only working if hardware is installed
-4. Save the settings
+5. Save the settings

 ## Notes
 This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.
 For more details and for informations on how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.